How to set up your chart of accounts in Business Central

 But I can also see my revenue as a begin-total starting up here and it’s my sales of retail is embedded in this one and my total revenue goes down to here.

-So, it’s grouping by begin and ends, so the total revenue would be a sum of all the posting accounts whereas the partly begin an end-total to be sections of that.
+So, it’s grouping by begin and ends, so the total revenue would be a sum of all the posting accounts whereas the partly begin and end-total would be sections of that.

-My income statement account in the beginning is a heading meaning this is just for grouping purposes and the last type of account I want to show you is my totaling account and I have an example here on an account here, my gross profit account and if I just remove my filter again here, we can see what’s that a part of and I can see the gross profit account here as just a total and manually I’ve entered the account totaling meaning it’s starts from account 11,000 and ends in the last account here and it’s only included in the posting accounts in that calculation.
+My income statement account in the beginning is a heading, meaning this is just for grouping purposes and the last type of account I want to show you is my totaling account and I have an example here on an account here, my gross profit account and if I just remove my filter again here, we can see what it’s a part of and I can see the gross profit account here as just a total, and manually I’ve entered the account totaling, meaning it’s starts from account 11,000 and ends in the last account here and it’s only included in the posting accounts in that calculation.

-So, if I’m adding for instance a date filter here, filter totals by date and I would like maybe to see everything from 2018, and I can add a filter for that and now my net change column will display, here comes, displays everything that happened in 2018 within this filter and my balance will display the total.
+So, if I add a date filter here, filter totals by date and I would like maybe to see everything from 2018, and I can add a filter for that and now my net change column will display everything that happened in 2018 within this filter and my balance will display the total.

 Likewise, I could filter on many other different flow fields and it will display on the net change column what’s in the filter and the balance will display the total.